WMV to MOV Converter — Free Online

 About WMV to MOV Conversion

 WMV to MOV is the conversion you reach for when your video does not play, will not upload, or refuses to import.
 WMV files carry their own combination of container, codec, and metadata, and a surprising amount of consumer software accepts only a narrow slice of that combination.
 Switching to MOV typically resolves the compatibility issue without any visible quality loss — you are repackaging or re-encoding the same content into a wrapper the target app or device actually understands.
 FileChange runs FFmpeg compiled to WebAssembly, so the entire transcoding happens on your own CPU.
 Your video never reaches a server, never queues behind other users, and never sits in any third-party storage.
+WMV is Microsoft's Windows Media container, and while it plays fine in older Windows apps, it tends to be a dead end the moment a file lands on a Mac or inside Apple's editing tools.
+Converting to MOV puts the same footage into the QuickTime wrapper that Final Cut Pro and iMovie expect to ingest natively.

 Why People Convert WMV to MOV

 Most WMV to MOV conversions are forced by a single downstream constraint: an editor that cannot import WMV, a website that rejects the upload, a phone that cannot play it, or a TV that just spins.
 Beyond compatibility, the second motivation is size — re-encoding from WMV to MOV with a modern codec often produces a noticeably smaller file at the same visual quality.
 The third is workflow — some platforms expect a specific container (MP4 for iOS shares, MOV for Final Cut, MKV for archive storage).
 The fourth, less common, is audio extraction or stripping.
 FileChange covers all of these in the same flow.
+Almost nobody converts to WMV anymore; the realistic reason for WMV-to-MOV is rescuing legacy clips, screen recordings, or old camcorder exports so they can be edited or played on Apple hardware.
+MOV is the format QuickTime opens without a third-party codec, so this direction is about escaping the Windows-only ecosystem rather than entering it.

 How to Convert WMV to MOV Online